devdicated/exekutor/README.md

 #### Execution thread options

-The minimum and maximum threads this worker should spawn and the thread idletime for reclaiming threads.
+The minimum and maximum threads this worker should spawn and the thread idletime (in seconds) for reclaiming threads.

 ```yaml
 exekutor: